Alexandria Tava is New York City based singer-songwriter, poet and humanitarian inspiring world peace with creativity.

-Born to New York City artists, Janet Brignola-Tava and Eugene Tava, it was normal for Alexandria to be on job sites and around metropolitan art and culture.
+Born to parents, Janet Brignola-Tava and Eugene Tava, it was normal for Alexandria to be on job sites and around metropolitan art and culture.
 As a child, Alexandria attended the Mustard Seed School where she was privileged to perform at CarnegieHall, Lincoln Center, and Kennedy Center under great conductors such as Seiji Ozawa and Judith Clurman and along accomplished classical musicians such as Yo-Yo Ma.
 In 1998, Alexandria sang with Peter, Paul, and Mary as back-up for the album "Around the Camp Fire."
 Meeting Mary Travers inspired Alexandria to become a humanitarian.

-As a teenager, Alexandria interned for Grammy award winner Jan Folkson at Sound On Sound Recording Studios.
+As a teenager, Alexandria interned for Grammy award winner Jan Folkson at Sound On Sound.
 During those years, Alexandria had the pleasure of working closely with celebrities such as Vanessa Williams and Rod Stewart, and with songwriters such as Rob Mathes and Linda Perry.
 Also, Alexandria was the songwriting winner of a Partnership of a Drug-Free New Jersey songwriting contest for NJ teens and at the same time she performed with the Westminster Choir College of Rider University's youth choral under conductor Dr. Frank Abrahams.

 While studying at Berklee College of Music, Alexandria sang in the Berklee Reverence Gospel Choir directed by Dennis Montgomery III when she started to battle cervical cancer.
 She transmuted her fears into influence by raising money for the Tava Hope Scholarship for Cancer awarded to Berklee College of Music.
 After that, Alexandria reinvented herself as "DJ Tava Luv" and became the first Berklee College of Music's The Birn radio host.
 This led to years of gigging regularly as a deejay working for special events such as President Obama's Inauguration Boston Party, fashion shows such as Betsy Johnson and nightclubs on both the East and West Coasts.